 BOLD: Color from Test Tube to Textile

-Before the 1800s, most dyes were organic; they came from plants, insects, or minerals harvested from nature.
+For most of human history, textile dyes were organic: they came from plants, insects, or minerals harvested from nature.
 But then came synthetics—dyes made in the laboratory.
-For the first time, we could create colors rather than imitate them.
+For the first time, we could invent colors rather than imitate them.

-Drawing on dye sample books, vivid clothing, and scientific instruments, BOLD: Color from Test Tube to Textile explores more than 150 years of efforts to expand our access to color.
-This exhibition takes visitors on a colorful journey through the history of science, with stops at coal mines, factory floors, and fashion runways.
+The Science History Institute’s new BOLD: Color from Test Tube to Textile exhibition offers a journey through the history of science with stops at coal mines, factory floors, and fashion runways.